 For a more detailed explanation of this, check out my post about highest credit scores.

 So how do you convert between the two?

 Therefore since these are two different algorithms, a VantageScore vs FICO score conversion is not possible!

-Now some people say a formula for converting between them is to multiply Vantage by 0.86 (since FICO’s top score of 850 is just about 86% of 990).
+Back when the VantageScore used its old 501-990 scale, some people recommended converting between them like so: multiply Vantage by 0.86 (since FICO’s top score of 850 was just about 86% of 990).
 Or to convert from FICO to Vantage, you multiply by 1.16 (which is 990 divided by 850).
-Yes, those might give you a ballpark approximation, but more often than not these formulas seem to yield drastically unexpected results.
+Yes, that might have given you a ballpark approximation, but more often than not, these formulas seemed to yield unreliable results.

 Bottom line: Even though the score ranges are now the same, you can’t draw neat comparisons.
 We are talking about different models, each weighing the scoring components in a different manner.

 How important (or not) is your VantageScore to you?

 Admittedly, I am pretty tough on criticizing the VantageScore, but the main reason for that is because it’s not widely used yet by lenders.